ebridges/ebridges/README.md

 <summary><b>Squarespace</b> · Consumer / media software</summary>
 <br>

-- Grew a mobile engineering org from 2 people to 50+, globally distributed, shipping 10+ apps
+- Owned the architecture decision for how the flagship mobile app (iOS/Android) shared content-editing business logic with the web CMS: evaluated hybrid webview, fully-native, and shared-component approaches, and built a shared React/React Native component system achieving ~70% business-logic reuse across web and mobile
+- Solved the hard technical problems that came with it — a native↔JS navigation stack extending React Native internals, a single-JS-context bridge for multiple concurrent component instances, and an Axios/Fetch networking polyfill onto the native layer — work presented externally at Chain React
-- Led integration of the Unfold acquisition (5-6M MAU), scaling that team from 7 to 20+ engineers and shipping BioSites — featured in Squarespace's 2021 Super Bowl ad and cited 25x in the company's S-1
+- Led integration of the Unfold acquisition (5-6M MAU) and shipped BioSites — featured in Squarespace's 2021 Super Bowl ad and cited 25x in the company's S-1
-- Led the org's response to an App Store-wide ban over in-app-purchase compliance, shipping a compliant rebuild across all three apps within a year with zero team attrition
+- Led the response to an App Store-wide ban over in-app-purchase compliance, shipping a compliant rebuild across all three apps within a year with zero team attrition

 </details>